Vaelatern/dxpb/README.md

 to read in from xbps-src.
 With 14 workers in parallel, this number would be cut to about 9 minutes.

+### ensure_sock()

+On Linux, if you want to communicate over a socket on the filesystem, even just to read, you must have read and write access.
+On BSD, permissions on sockets are ignored, and access to the socket directory is the only control on access.

+We at least target Linux, so we must chmod 770 the sockets.
+We can thus use group permissions to ensure sockets are not shared inappropiately.

 ### The link that straddles pkgimport and pkggraph and pkgfiles

 Going on the basic notion that zeromq is based on "multipart" messages, where